|

 Instructor: Amy Einsohn

-reading and copyediting assignments.
-The course concludes with a mail-in exercise that will receive a
+copyediting assignments.
+The course concludes with a mail-in exercise that

 -